LifeLock vs. Experian: Compared & Reviewed

 LifeLock ups their insurance with each adult and child on the plan, but you can only sign up as a couple or as a family with up to five children.

-However, LifeLock offers a guided child credit freeze which is unique to their service.
+However, in LifeLock reviews it offers a guided child credit freeze which is unique to their service.
 Hopefully, you never need to freeze your child’s credit, but having the added feature from LifeLock isn’t a bad thing.

 Ease of Use: Winner — LifeLock